-As of March 31, 2004, we had net working capital of \$4,564,000.
-As of March 31, 2004, our cash and cash equivalents increased \$1,612,000 from \$844,000 at December 31, 2003.
-Cash provided by operating activities amounted to \$1,653,000, attributable to the net income, net of depreciation and amortization of \$182,000 and the decrease in operating assets and liabilities of \$1,170,000, primarily due to lower accounts receivable and inventory balances at March 31, 2004 from year end.
-Cash used in investing activities amounted to \$86,000, reflecting the purchase of tooling and equipment.
-Financing activities provided \$45,000 from the exercise of options.
+As of June 30, 2004, we had working capital of \$6,009,000.
+As of June 30, 2004, our cash and cash equivalents increased to \$3,973,000 from \$844,000 at December 31, 2003.
+Cash provided by operating activities amounted to \$2,228,000, attributable to the net income, net of depreciation and amortization of \$369,000 and the decrease in operating assets and liabilities of \$1,242,000, primarily due to lower accounts receivable and inventory balances at June 30, 2004 compared with the previous year end.
+Cash used in investing activities amounted to \$253,000, reflecting the purchase of tooling and equipment.
+Financing activities provided \$1,153,000 from the exercise of warrants.

 We have, as the majority owner of BSST, certain funding obligations to BSST of up to \$500,000 per year.
-Potential incentive and option agreements for BSST management could reduce Amerigon's 90% ownership interest to 75% over time if all incentive targets are achieved and all of the options are awarded to members of BSST management.
+Potential incentive and option agreements for BSST management could reduce Amerigon's 85% ownership interest to 75% over time if all incentive targets are achieved and all of the authorized options are awarded to members of BSST management.

-For the quarter ended March 31, 2004, the Company posted its second consecutive quaterly profit.
-The Company expects to continue to operate at a profit at the current sales volume.
+For the quarter ended June 30, 2004, the Company posted its third consecutive quarterly profit.
+The Company expects to continue to operate at a profit if the Second Quarter 2004 sales volume is maintained.
 We are working with many automobile manufacturers for future introduction of our CCS technology, but there is no guarantee these manufacturers will introduce our products.

-We have funded our financial needs from inception primarily through net proceeds received through our initial public offering, as well as other equity and debt financings.
-At March 31, 2004, we had cash and cash equivalents of \$2,456,000 and working capital of \$4,529,000.
+Prior to the quarter ended December 31, 2003, we have funded our financial needs from inception primarily through net proceeds received through our initial public offering, as well as other equity and debt financings.

 Warrants issued in conjunction with the 2002 Private Placement (the "2002 Warrants") provide that, in the event the closing bid price of a share of common stock of the Company exceeds \$4.00 for twenty consecutive trading sessions, the Company may call such warrants upon 30 days prior written notice at a redemption price equal to \$0.01 per share of common stock then purchasable pursuant to such warrants.
 Notwithstanding the Company's exercise of its call right described above, the holders of the 2002 Warrants may exercise such warrants prior to the end of such 30 day notice period at the exercise price per share of \$2.00.
 In recognition of the voluntary exercise of a portion of the 2002 Warrants on June 27, 2003, Amerigon previously agreed to forbear exercising its call right described above until the end of a twelve-month period beginning on June 27, 2003.
 For twenty consecutive trading sessions ending September 10, 2003, the closing bid price of a share of common stock of the Company exceeded \$4.00 per share.
-The Company has notified the holders of the 2002 Warrants of the Company's intention to exercise its call rights on June 26, 2004.
-As of March 31, 2004, the number of warrants issued in conjunction with the 2002 Private Placement that remained outstanding was 2,972,690.
-Should the holders of the 2002 Warrants exercise all of such Warrants, the Company would receive aggregate proceeds of \$5,945,380.
+On June 24, 2004, the Company agreed to further forbear exercising its call rights until after December 31, 2004 with respect to the 710,301 2002 Warrants held by Big Beaver Investments, LLC, one of its three largest shareholders ("Big Beaver"), in exchange for an agreement from Big Beaver to limit its sale of shares of the Company's common stock through December 31, 2004.
+Shortly after June 26, 2004, the Company exercised its call rights with respect to all of the 2002 Warrants not held by Big Beaver.
+As of June 30, 2004, a total of 2,418,651 of the 2002 Warrants, including those held by Big Beaver, remained unexercised.